npiper/goanywhere.vagrant/README.md

 The install / prompt process sets up the following Ports.

+You can change these directly in the `post_install.sh` script if different ports are preferred, they were set to these in order to work on a dev machine.

 ```
 What port numbers should GoAnywhere MFT use?
 Administration Port